 - Admission is competitive and selection is based on an evaluation of all factors.
 Apply by the March 1 priority deadline.

-- Successfully complete a personal interview with representatives of the profession, advanced students in the program and the counseling faculty.
-An interview is required and is held in late March or early April.
-If program openings remain a second round of interviews will be held in July.
+- Complete a personal interview with representatives of the profession, advanced students in the program and the counseling faculty.
+An interview is required and is held in late February or early March.

 - For specific interview dates and an appointment, contact the departmental secretary.
 If attendance at an interview is totally impractical, the graduate director may designate an alternate method.

-- Decisions regarding admission to the school counseling program are made after review of applications and group interviews of applicants following the application deadline of March 1 each year.
-Typically, notice regarding admission decisions are made and sent to applicants within approximately 5 weeks after the admission deadline.
+- Typically, notice regarding admission decisions are made and sent to applicants within approximately 5 weeks after the admission deadline.